Nitin-Kumar7/ecom_laravel_product_api/README.md

 ### CRUD + List

-The example posts table has only a a few fields:
+The example product table has only a a few fields:

     id
     name